Human rights in Lebanon: Freedom of religion

+Abortion

+Abortion is illegal except in cases where the pregnant person's life is at risk.
+It is criminalised in Lebanon's Penal Code of 1943.

 Treatment of homosexuals

 A few courts have ruled that Article 534 of the Lebanese Penal Code should no longer be used to arrest LGBT people, however members of the LGBT community are still being arrested, harassed and prosecuted by the same law.
 Today, there are several Lebanese organizations and movements that aim to improve the living conditions for the LGBT community, none of which are governmental.

 In 2002, a gay rights organization was started in Lebanon.
-The group, known as Hurriyyat Khassa or Private Liberties sought to reform the Article 534 of the criminal code so that sexual relations between consenting adults in private were no longer a crime.
+The group, known as Hurriyyat Khassa or Private Liberties in English sought to reform the Article 534 of the criminal code so that sexual relations between consenting adults in private were no longer a crime.
 Another gay rights organization in Lebanon is called Helem (حلم), meaning "Dream" in Arabic and an acronym for the Lebanese Protection of Gay, Lesbian, Bisexual, and Transgender community.
 These organizations have staged a few public demonstrations, lectures, fundraisers for AIDS education, charitable events and exhibitions of films and have been interviewed by the Lebanese media.

 "Anal examinations" were used in Lebanon on men suspected of homosexuality.
 On 28 July 2012, a gay venue in Beirut was raided by police and 36 men were taken into custody, where they were forced to undergo these examinations.
+These exams contribute to the assertion of state sovereignty and control by allowing the state to regulate and surveil individuals' sexuality and gender expression, thereby reinforcing its power over marginalized groups.
+Similarly, in 2013, during another police operation in a queer bar, five Syrians, including one trans woman, were arrested, abused in custody, and later publicly denounced and humiliated.
 In response, dozens demonstrated in Beirut against these "examinations," calling them the "tests of shame."
 This practice was however outlawed by the Ministry of Justice as well as for the Lebanese Doctors' association banning its members from practising it.